peterchang77/dl_tutorial/README.md

 chmod 400 ~/.aws/default.pem
 ```

-Returning back to the web browser, click `Launch Instance` to complete the EC2 creation process.

 # Accessing AWS Instance

 ### Launch EC2 instance

-Upon creating your EC2 instance with the instructions, the new EC2 instance will be automatically started.
+Upon completing the EC2 instance creation steps described above, the new EC2 instance will be automatically be started.
 On each subsequent future session, you will have to start (e.g. boot) your EC2 instance before you can connect and use it.
 To do so, select the `Instances` link on the left hand toolbar, select the instance you want to boot (blue check box to the left of the instance name), select `Actions` > `Instance State` > `Start`.
 Your EC2 instance will be ready to connect in about 30-60 seconds.

 ![AWS Start](./screenshots/aws-start00.png)